amreus/amreus.github.io/_posts/2025-12-22-greetings.markdown

 Greetings.
 I hope you're doing well today.

 This is a place to post about my computer project of the moment.
-I "work" on things that interest me at the moment and thought maybe a record or jounal might help.
+I "work" on things that interest me at the moment and thought maybe a record or jounal might help to organize the ideas rattling around my head.

-It's likely most posts will be short - akin to a twitter-like post.